 - Hand skeleton model with ligaments and muscles

 - Neuro-anatomical brain

 - Nose with paranasal sinuses

 3D models are available for in-library use only, and may be checked out for up to two hours (renewals are allowed if no other students have requested the model).

 Included in the archival collection are rare, valuable or fragile historical texts, as well as memorabilia such as photographs, graduation records, school catalogs, department newsletters, annual reports, medical instrumentation, and other materials representative of the Boston University Medical Center's activities and achievements.
 Archives are located in a secured area, and are available to the public by appointment only.
 Contact A'Llyn Ettien at (617) 638-4236 or email@example.com for more information about archival materials.

 Click to view timelines for the BU School of Medicine and Boston University Medical Center, the Goldman School of Dental Medicine, or Boston University as a whole.

 The library provides access to 341 electronic databases.
 Access to a variety of databases, including PubMed, BIOSIS, ERIC, PsycInfo, Web of Science, and many others, is available to eligible users.
 Paid subscription databases require authentication using BU login information.

 The Library provides access to a number of electronic newspapers, which can be accessed on the News Sources page.

-The Computer Lab provides access to many software programs including Microsoft Access, Microsoft Excel, Microsoft PowerPoint, Microsoft Project, Microsoft Word, and a variety of computer-assisted instruction software.
-The lab also provides full Internet capabilities.
+The Computer Lab provides access to many software programs including the Microsoft Office Suite (MS Access, MS Excel, MS PowerPoint, MS Publisher, MS Word), and a variety of computer-assisted instruction software.